 How Does Your Debt Compare to the National Average?

 When calculating your finances, it’s important to focus only on your individual situation, rather than getting caught up in how your BFF or neighbour are doing.
 Still, people like to see how they stack up when compared to their peers; it’s human nature.

 To quench this insatiable curiosity and help you move forward so you can focus on you, here it goes: The average debt for Canadians reached just over $22,000 in 2016.
 Gen Xers reported having the most debt, which makes sense since most have kids, parents to care for, plus a mortgage.
 Boomers reported having far less debt, with their kids now grown and their homes paid off (for the most part).
 Finally, there's the Millennials, many of whom don’t yet have kids and are more likely to be renting, so they reported considerably less debt than both.

 Age & Average Debt:

 Wait a minute, how can debt be considered good?
-It’s considered good in the eyes of lenders when the interest rate is fixed or low, and the debt is attached to something that's expected to grow in value, like a home or education fund.
+It’s considered good in the eyes of lenders when the interest rate is fixed or low, and the debt is attached to something that's expected to grow in value, like a home or condo.

-Bad debt, on the other hand, are loans with high or variable interest rates, and used to buy things that lose value or depreciate over time.
+Bad debt, on the other hand, are loans with high interest rates, and used to buy things that lose value or depreciate over time, like a car.
 Credit cards are a prime example of bad debt, along with personal loans and auto loans lasting five or more years.

 And then there's ugly debt — debts of the toxic variety, like payday loans.
-These loans carry insane APRs, some known to go nearly as high as 600 percent.
-(Just.
-Say.
-No!)
+These loans carry insane APRs, some known to go nearly as high as 400 percent!